 - Not be overly sexy.
 Avoid too much cleavage and let the bride be the sexiest girl in the room.

 - Be made of a good quality fabric.
 Make sure it does not wrinkle too much and is appropriately warm or cold for the climate in which the wedding takes place.
-The spotted pattern dress in layered chiffon with moss grey jacket is made of 100% silk, which will be perfect for any climate and not wrinkle.

 - Even though you may want to take the bride’s and groom’s wishes into account, make sure you select something that YOU love too.

 - Don’t leave shopping for your special dress to chance.
 Plan well in advance, so you will not get too stressed and can help either your son or daughter with the wedding preparations.

 - Stick to your style personality as much as you can.
 If you normally like clean, plain clothing, don’t go over the top with sequins and diamonds.
 On the other hand if you like to be hip and enjoy pattern you could consider the featured modern black and white outfit (above).

 - Although it’s perfectly fine to wear pants at the wedding, nothing says party like as a dress.
 However, if a dress is totally out of your comfort zone, then choose a great pants and blazer combination in a luxurious fabric.
 There are ideas here on how to wear pants for the mother of the bride.

 Please note that fashion items sell out quickly so these may no longer be available in stores.
 They can still serve as inspiration though.

 However, because wedding outfits are more timeless than other fashion items, you may well find that your favorite piece is still available!

 Many stores, including Nordstrom have a dedicated mother-of-the-bride section.